 Artist Sarah Van Sanden: It’s important to me to consider the interplay of image and text in a broadside as I create the visual response, so it usually ends up very much as I had intended.

 Poet Jeremy Paden: The red globe–whether sun or moon.
 It’s a lovely touch.
 It’s both reminiscent of a kind of imperial image—and, not just in its Empire of the Rising Sun/Eastern context; Rome too used the sun, sol invictus, as an imperial image.
 And, it is also a herald of the end.
 The blood red moon is an apocalyptic omen.

 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

 Poet Jeremy Paden: Yes.
 I have often worked with ekphrasis—the art of verbally painting, making sculpture, or creating other visual forms.
 The first long series of poems I ever wrote, which has yet to be published, was on Albrecht Dürer’s self-portraits.
 More recently, I have a series of poems that take a 16th century Mappa Mundi as their inspiration.
 Art calls to art; poems to music and also to image and dance.
 The creative in us is moved by the creation of others and we respond in and through our mode of expression.

 How does literature fit into your creative life as a visual artist?

-Artist Sarah Van Sanden: Much of my creative life as a designer involves making ordered beauty out of existing challenges, so I spend a lot of my reading time studying to improve my plant and materials knowledge.
+Artist Sarah Van Sanden: Much of my creative life as a landscape designer involves making ordered beauty out of existing challenges, so I spend a lot of my reading time studying to improve knowledge of plants and materials.
 In contrast, making art for Broadsided gives me a refreshing opportunity to translate concept into visual form with fewer practical constraints and less concern for beauty.
 I love beauty, but ugly can be pretty interesting, too.